miroslavpopovic/aspnetcore-workshop/docs/02-tools-and-templates.md

     dotnet new webapi

 This will create a new ASP.NET Core Web API project.
 It is the template that we will use the most in our workshop.
 For now, you can check what it is made of.
-Especially the `Startup` class and `ValuesController`.
+Especially the `Startup` class and `WeatherForecastController`.

 Next template to try, but this time with additional options: